Localization in momentum space of ultracold atoms in incommensurate lattices: Results and discussions

 This expression describes a time-periodic oscillation of the relative intensity of the central and side peaks, with frequency $\nu(\lambda<2) =|E_2-E_1|/2\pi$, given by

 It is worth stressing that, once $\alpha$ is fixed, this frequency depends only on the disorder strength $\lambda$, but not on the phase $\varphi$.
 This three-mode approximation provides a reasonable description of the numerical results, as shown by the solid line for $\lambda <2$ in Fig.~\ref{fig:period_oo}.

-An even better agreement can be obtained by including the next side peaks in a five-mode approximation.
-This yields the semi-analytic result shown by the dashed line in the same figure.
-One sees that more modes must be included in order to get closer to the numerical results when $\lambda$ approaches the critical value $\lambda=2$.
+The three-mode approximation becomes inaccurate when approaching $\lambda=2$, where more modes are coupled during the evolutions.
+In order to check this effect, one can go one step furher and consider a five-mode approximation in which the time evolution couples the modes $k=0$, $k=\pm p$ and $k=\pm 2p$ (i.e., $\xi=0 $, $\pm2\pi\alpha$, and $\pm4\pi\alpha$).
+This is straightforward generalization of the three-mode approximation, except for the fact that the differential equations for the coefficients $\gamma_j(t)$ do not yield simple analytical expressions and, moreover, the solutions contain several oscillation frequencies.
+The red dashed line in the $\lambda<2$ part of Fig.~\ref{fig:period_oo} is our numerical result for the dominant component of the frequency spectrum, solution of the five-mode approximation, which mostly determines the time evolution of the central peak.
+As expected we get a better agreement with the full integration of Eq~(\ref{eq:AA}) compared to the three-mode approximation, especially in the region close to the transition point $\lambda=2$.